So, a loose gas cap, is among the many causes, for a check engine light to come on.

-Actually, the most common cause of a check engine light coming on, is a loose gas cap.
+In fact, a loose gas cap, is actually the most common cause, of a check engine light coming on.

 A loose gas cap, can do more damage than you think, and is often overlooked.
 The “click” feature of a modern gas cap, indicates when it’s tight, and prevents over-tightening and damage.

 So, today’s gas cap features, a ratcheting mechanism to ensure the right seal.
 This 1/8th turn design is there, to alert the driver, that the cap is installed correctly.
 So, if it doesn’t click, it is not on tight.

 Loose Gas Cap Warning Signs:

 Broken Gas Cap

-Struggling to tighten your gas cap, is a common sign of a broken gas cap.
-Often, gas caps are made, so that they will click once to indicate they are tightened.
+So, struggling to tighten your gas cap, is a common sign, of a broken gas cap.
+Because, gas caps are made, so that they will click once, to indicate they are tightened.
 What if, you do not hear a clicking noise, despite tightening the cap as usual.
 In addition, you may hear a click.
 But, the cap pops back loose, you may need to replace your gas cap.

 Smell of Gasoline

 Damage or wear and tear to the gas cap, may cause vapors from the gas tank to leak.
 Consequently, resulting in the inside of your vehicle, smelling like gasoline.

 Check Engine Light

 Above all, the most common reason for a check engine light, is a loose gas cap.
-Since the check engine light comes on for many reasons; it is best to scan the vehicle for trouble codes.
+Since the check engine light comes on for many reasons, it is best to scan the vehicle for trouble codes.
 Furthermore, if your check engine light is on, you cannot pass an emissions test.

 Evaporative Emission Control System (EVAP) Self Test

 Modern vehicles have an automotive diagnostic system, known as OBD-II (on-board diagnostics).
 This system monitors a number of engine and emissions-related components.
 And, ensures that everything is in working order.
-The (EVAP) can detect fuel vapor leaks, that allow gasoline fumes; to escape from the gas tank and EVAP system.
+The (EVAP) can detect fuel vapor leaks, that allow gasoline fumes, to escape from the gas tank and EVAP system.